oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ### Auth Session DPoP Binding

 If the client and authorization server are using DPoP binding of access tokens and/or authorization codes, then the `auth_session` value SHOULD be protected as well.
 The authorization server SHOULD associate the `auth_session` value with the DPoP public key.
 This removes the need for the authorization server to include additional claims in the DPoP proof, while still benefitting from the assurance that the client presenting the proof has control over the DPoP key.
-If the authorization server associates the `auth_session` value to the DPoP public key, it:
+To associate the `auth_session` value with the DPoP public key, the authorization server:

  - MUST check that the same DPoP public key is being used when the client presents the DPoP proof.
  - MUST verify the DPoP proof to ensure the client controls the corresponding private key whenever the client includes the `auth_session` in an Authorization Challenge Request as described in {{challenge-request}}.